liapatiso95-ctrl/character-sheet/items.md

 **Inversion.** When you reduce a celestial or fiend to 0 hit points using the axe, you can expend 1 of its charges to force the target to make a DC 17 Charisma saving throw.
 On a failed save, the target's sense of self is shattered; it drops to 1 hit point instead, and its alignment is changed.
 Lawful becomes chaotic, good becomes evil, and vice versa.
 If its alignment is true neutral or unaligned, or if the target has legendary actions, this property has no effect on it.

-**Heavy.** Creatures that are Small or Tiny have disadvantage on attack rolls with heavy weapons.

-**Two-Handed.** This weapon requires two hands to use.

 #### Axe of Hurricanes
 **Type:** Generic Variant